Updated August 20, 2013

-The hearing panel or hearing officer will determine whether it is reasonable to conclude based upon the available information that the responding party is responsible for the violation alleged.
+The hearing panel or hearing officer will determine whether it is more likely than not, based upon the available information, that the responding party is responsible for the violation alleged.
 If it is determined that a violation of the Community Standards has occurred for which the responding party is responsible, the panel or hearing officer will determine sanctions, taking into account any previous disciplinary action for which the responding party has been responsible.

 The result of the hearing and any sanction imposed are communicated to the responding party.
 Generally, this will occur within five (5) business days from the date of the hearing.
 There are some violations, as determined by law, for which a victim or victims will be notified about the outcome of a hearing.

 Students and/or organizations are expected to attend scheduled hearings.
 If a student or organization fails to attend a hearing for any reason other than an emergency, the hearing may be held in the absence of the student or organization.
 Students and/or organizations can request to have a hearing rescheduled.
-Requests to Reschedule must be submitted to the Assistant Dean of Students at least two business days prior to the hearing.
+Requests to reschedule must be submitted to the Assistant Dean of Students at least 24 hours after receiving a notice of an administrative hearing or seven (7) business days before the date of a hearing panel.
 Requests must come directly from the student receiving a notice letter.

 Because the goals and objectives of the College's Community Standards and policies differ from those of the civil and criminal justice systems, in situations which give rise to both violations of the Community Standards and policies as well as violations of any local, state or federal law, student conduct proceedings may move forward without regard to pending civil litigation, criminal arrest, and/or prosecution.
 Proceedings under the College's Community Standards and policies may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.
 On-campus adjudication does not preclude or limit a student's access to the state and federal justice systems.